Coat of arms of the Czech Republic

 The coat of arms of the Czech Republic (Státní znak České republiky) is divided into two principal variants.
-Greater coat of arms displays the three historical regions—the Czech lands—which make up the nation.
-Lesser coat of arms displays lone silver double-tailed lion in red shield.
-The current coats of arms, which was adopted in 1992, was designed by Czech heraldist Jiří Louda.
+The greater coat of arms has quarters representing the Czech lands, the three historical regions which make up the nation.
+The lesser coat of arms displays a silver double-tailed lion on a red shield.
+The current coats of arms, which was adopted in 1992, were designed by Czech heraldist Jiří Louda.